This blog contains affiliate links at no cost to you. Read my Disclosure Policy.

 View of Gyeongju World theme park in Gyeongju with pebble crossing on water

-A 20-minute bus ride north of the Bulguksa Temple takes you to a more commercial area called the Bomun Tourist Complex with resorts and businesses.
+A 20-minute bus ride north of the Bulguksa Temple takes you to a more commercial area called the Bomun Tourist Complex with a large lake and nearby resorts and businesses.

 This is one of the most popular spots to see cherry blossoms in Gyeongju.